Ceramic coated molybdenum sheets / plates

 Characteristics

-Ceramic plate Takes time to raise / lower the temperature; plate thickness is thick, so the charge amount is small; short life of the board; deformation of the burned material.
+Ceramic plate Takes time to raise/lower the temperature; thick plate thickness results in a small charge amount; short lifespan of the board; deformation of the burned material.

-Molybdenum plate (w/o coating) Use with a ceramic board is required to prevent welding.
+Molybdenum plate (w/o coating) Using a ceramic board is required to prevent welding.

-Ceramic coated molybdenum plate While preventing welding, increased charge and shortened temperature rise / fall time may occur.
+Ceramic coated molybdenum plate While preventing welding, an increase in charge and a shortening of temperature rise/fall time may occur.

-If you conventionally use ceramic plates, shortened furnace cycle time, increased charge quantity, and enhanced quality of burned material will be achieved; If you conventionally use molybdenum plates without coating, welding will be prevented.
+If you currently use ceramic plates, you will achieve shorter furnace cycle times, increased charge quantities, and enhanced quality of burned material.
+If you currently use uncoated molybdenum plates, welding will be prevented.